 On June 22, 2022, the Company's Board of Directors authorized the repurchase of up to an aggregate of 5,000,000 shares of the Company's preferred stock, which includes each series shown in the table above under the heading Redeemable Preferred Stock.
 Preferred shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to trading plans in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, or by any combination of such methods.
 The manner, price, number and timing of preferred share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The preferred share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The preferred share repurchase program does not have an expiration date.
-As of December 31, 2022, a total of 428,549 shares of the Company's 8.125% Series A Cumulative Redeemable Preferred Stock, 786,846 shares of the Company's 7.625% Series B Cumulative Redeemable Preferred Stock had been repurchased by the Company under the program for an aggregate cost of \$7.8 million, \$13.8 million and \$29.8 million, respectively, all during the year ended December 31, 2022.
+As of December 31, 2022, a total of 428,549 shares of the Company's 8.125% Series A Cumulative Redeemable Preferred Stock, 786,846 shares of the Company's 7.625% Series B Cumulative Redeemable Preferred Stock and 1,742,555 shares of the Company's 7.25% Series C Cumulative Redeemable Preferred Stock had been repurchased by the Company under the program for an aggregate cost of \$7.8 million, \$13.8 million and \$29.8 million, respectively, all during the year ended December 31, 2022.
+The difference between the consideration transferred and the carrying value of the preferred stock resulted in a gain attributable to common stockholders of \$20.1 million during the year ended December 31, 2022.